pmndrs/xr/docs/API/hit-test.XRHitTest.md

 > **XRHitTest**(`props`): `ReactNode`

-component for getting hit tests originating based on its position in the scene graph
+Component for getting hit tests originating based on its position in the scene graph

 ## Parameters